PERIOD (TITIK)

 (Hyphen between tens and units only)

-Use a hyphen between the numerator and denominator when a fraction is written out in words and the fraction is an adjective.
+fraction is written out in words and the fraction is an adjective.

 Salah: Two-thirds of the Senate overrode the veto.